 What SWE-agent Does

 SWE-agent is an open-source autonomous coding agent from Princeton NLP that takes a GitHub issue URL and a language model of your choice, then attempts to resolve the issue end-to-end—reading the repo, editing files, running tests, and producing a patch.
-Introduced at NeurIPS 2024, it defined the agentic code-repair category and remains a reference implementation that academic and applied researchers benchmark against.
-The 1.0 release ships with refined tooling, multimodal image support, and a slim companion variant called mini-swe-agent.
+Introduced at NeurIPS 2024, it defined the agentic code-repair category and remains a reference implementation that academic and applied researchers benchmark against, but the project README now warns that most current development effort has shifted to mini-swe-agent, which it recommends for new use.

 The ACI Advantage: Designed for Coding, Not Just Chat